-- (4) knowingly and with intent to defraud, accesses a protected computer without authorization, or exceeds authorized access, and by means of such conduct furthers the intended fraud and obtains anything of value, unless the object of the fraud and the thing obtained consists only of the use of the computer and the value of such use is not more than \$5,000 in any 1-year period; - (5)(A) knowingly causes the transmission of a program, information, code, or command, and as a result of such conduct, intentionally causes damage without authorization, to a protected computer; - (B) intentionally accesses a protected computer without authorization, and as a result of such conduct, recklessly causes damage; or - (C) intentionally accesses a protected computer without authorization, and as a result of such conduct, causes damage and loss. - (6) knowingly and with intent to defraud traffics (as defined in section 1029) in any password or similar information through which a computer may be accessed without authorization, if- - (A) such trafficking affects interstate or foreign commerce; or - (B) such computer is used by or for the Government of the United States; - (7) with intent to extort from any person any money or other thing of value, transmits in interstate or foreign commerce any communication containing any- - (A) threat to cause damage to a protected computer; - (B) threat to obtain information from a protected computer without authorization or in excess of authorization or to impair the confidentiality of information obtained from a protected computer without authorization or by exceeding authorized access; or - (C) demand or request for money or other thing of value in relation to damage to a protected computer, where such damage was caused to facilitate the extortion;
+(5)(A) knowingly causes the transmission of a program, information, code, or command, and as a result of such conduct, intentionally causes damage without authorization, to a protected computer;

+(B) intentionally accesses a protected computer without authorization, and as a result of such conduct, recklessly causes damage; or

+(C) intentionally accesses a protected computer without authorization, and as a result of such conduct, causes damage and loss.

+(6) knowingly and with intent to defraud traffics (as defined in section 1029) in any password or similar information through which a computer may be accessed without authorization, if-

+(A) such trafficking affects interstate or foreign commerce; or

+(B) such computer is used by or for the Government of the United States;

+(7) with intent to extort from any person any money or other thing of value, transmits in interstate or foreign commerce any communication containing any-

+(A) threat to cause damage to a protected computer;

+(B) threat to obtain information from a protected computer without authorization or in excess of authorization or to impair the confidentiality of information obtained from a protected computer without authorization or by exceeding authorized access; or shall be punished as provided in subsection (c) of this section.

+(C) demand or request for money or other thing of value in relation to damage to a protected computer, where such damage was caused to facilitate the extortion;

-shall be punished as provided in subsection (c) of this section.
+(b) Whoever conspires to commit or attempts to commit an offense under subsection (a) of this section shall be punished as provided in subsection (c) of this section.